Explanation

 The core problem: these tools focused on operational tasks, not collaborative workflows.
 Modern enterprises need all teams working together—traditional tools never delivered that.

-In our next article, we'll explore the evolution of enterprise database management in detail—tracing its journey from mainframe-era centralized systems through client-server architectures to today's cloud-native platforms, and examining how modern development practices are reshaping database management.
+In our next article, we'll explore the evolution of enterprise database management in detail—tracing its journey from mainframe-era centralized systems through client-server architectures to cloud-native platforms and the AI shift, and examining how these changes are reshaping database management for modern development teams.